Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 # 3 Probabilistic interpretation

+The Normal equation is a deterministic way to find the solution.
+Let's see how we can interpretate it probabilistically.
+It should end up with the same result.

 We assume that the target variable and the inputs are related as:

 $$y^{(i)} = \theta^Tx^{(i)} + \epsilon^{(i)}$$

 where $\epsilon^{(i)}$ is random variable which can capture noise and unmodeled effects.
+This is generally probability model for liear regression.
 We also assume that noise are distributed i.i.d. from Gaussian with zero mean and some variance $\sigma^2$, which is a traditional way to model.
 It turns out that $\epsilon^{(i)}$ is a random variable of Gaussian, and $\theta^Tx^{(i)}$ is constant w.r.t. the r.v.
 Adding a constant to a Gaussian r.v. will lead the mean of r.v. to shift by that amount but it is still a Gaussian just with different mean and same variance.
 Now, by definition of Gaussian, we can say:

 $$p(y^{(i)} \lvert x^{(i)};\theta) = \frac{1}{\sqrt{2\pi \sigma}}\exp\big(-\frac{(y^{(i)} - \theta^Tx^{(i)})^2}{2\sigma^2}\big)$$